mtgjson/mtgjson-website/docs/data-models/sealed-product-other/index.md

 # Sealed Product (Other)

-The Sealed Product (Other) Data Model describes the obscure product properties for the purchaseable product of a [Set](/data-models/set/) Data Model.
+The Sealed Product (Other) Data Model describes the obscure product properties for the purchaseable product for a [Sealed Product](/data-models/sealed-product/) Data Model.

 - **Parent model:** [Sealed Product](/data-models/sealed-product/)
 - **Parent property:** `other`